tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ```

-The semantics here are that each new instance is allowed to create variables in each `@tf.method` once.
-The simple recommendation would be "always use `@tf.method` on methods, use `@tf.function` for functions outside of a class".
+The semantics here are that each new instance is allowed to create variables in each `@tf.function` once.

-In the above example, if `increment` was decorated with `@tf.function` instead, then the `model2.increment()` call would raise an exception (as per `function`s stated behavior of disallowing state creation on anything but the first trace).
-However, if the method didn't create any state then `@tf.function` or `@tf.method` would both have the same effect.

 In addition, as long as all variable creation/initialization happens while we are tracing, we should be able to support exporting the initialization graph when exporting a `SavedModel` or `MetaGraphDef`.